liquid4teur/Git_basics/README.md

-# git_basics
+# Presentation

-Git essential commands
+This repo is here to document the essential commands used to correctly configure Git through command line & Github.

+## Installation

+### Create your Github repo